(reading time: 1 hour, 21 minutes)

 “Try this one Alast,” Dawn ordered.
 She held out a thick saber with a wavy blade like the tail of a phantom cutter.
 (Blaine’s Note: My money’s on that being a fish.
 I picture a knife fish personally, but I might only be doing that because it would make the sword look way cooler.)
 Alast grabbed the blade.
 It was heavy, but no so heavy that he lacked control.
 Peako walked over to one of the chairs and stomped down on a wooden lever at its base.
 The cushion on the chair sprang open on a hinge; a wooden torso covered in scratches popped up.
 It wore a silly square hat that was probably meant to be a pillow for the chair originally.
 He welcomed Alast to test his weapon on the dummy.
 The boy stepped up and subjected the wooden object to several basic attacks.

 “It doesn’t feel right to me,” he said as he dropped it back into a basket.
-Dawn smacked herself in the forehead.
+Dawn smacked her forehead.

 “Look who thinks he be Custodian Hushypup,” she mocked.
 The grave girl dropped all the weapons on the floor and spread them out with the tip of her boot.
 “Go on then.
 You pick one you’re so smart.”
 Alast crouched down and picked through them.
 He reached for one, but Dawn kicked it away.
 She whistled nonchalantly; he still was not used to a skull being able to produce that sound.
 He reached for another, an approved guess this time.
 This saber had a simple twist of black leather on its handle.
 The blade was thin with an aggressive curve like a claw, most pronounced at the tip.
-A row of polished blue stones set in metal the color of bread crust along the top of the blade was the only decoration.
+The only decoration was along the dull edge: a row of polished blue stones in metal settings the color of bread crust.
 He took it over to the dummy and tried it out.

 It handled the way weapons did in dreams, weightless and flexible.
 Even when it stuck in the dummy it didn’t shake or impact his wrist; it just bent.
 When he pulled it out it returned to its original shape with a whimsical wobbling sound.
 He looked again at its decorative stones.